Precious Little: Poetics of the Found-Object

 • piece of scrap wood to drill into

-3M Wet-Or-Dry Polishing paper - quite simply some of the coolest polishing equipment money can buy <Here> or I may have some for sale at the workshop.
+3M Polishing Paper Set - quite simply some of the coolest polishing equipment money can buy <

 IDEAS FOR FOUND OBJECTS / RAW MATERIAL TO BRING: